puppetlabs/puppet-docs/source/learning/variables.markdown

       # "fail" is a function.
 We'll get to those later.
     }
     package {'apache':
       name   => $apache,
       ensure => latest,
     }
+{% endhighlight %}

-Instead of testing a condition up front, `case` takes a variable to test against; then, inside the curly braces, it takes a list of possible values, each of which has a block of Puppet code.
+Instead of testing a condition up front, `case` takes a variable to test against and a bunch of possible matches.
+The `default` you see there is a special match that does exactly what it sounds like.

+Matches can be simple strings, like you see above, or they can be comma-separated lists of strings.
+The example could (and should!) be rewritten like this:

+{% highlight ruby %}
+    case $operatingsystem {
+      centos, redhat: { $apache = "httpd" }
+      debian, ubuntu: { $apache = "apache2" }
+      default: { fail("Unrecognized operating system for webserver") }
+    }
+{% endhighlight %}

+You can also use regular expressions:

+{% highlight ruby %}
+    case $ipaddress_eth0 {
+      /^127\./: { notify {'Possible network misconfiguration!': } }
+    }
+{% endhighlight %}

+(And inside the code block for a regex match, you can use `$1`, `$2`, etc. to print captured strings, with `$0` containing the whole match.)

+### Selector

+Unlike the other two types of conditionals, selectors don't take code blocks.
+Instead, they simply return a value, for either a resource attribute or a variable assignment.